aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/README.md

 Once the deployed infrastructure has been validated, or further optimized for your use case, you can trigger the continuos deployment, by committing any updated source code into the newly create CodeCommit repository, using the following steps:

-1. Copy the URL for cloning CodeCommit repository that you specified in the `config.yanl` file.
+1. Copy the URL for cloning CodeCommit repository that you specified in the `config.yaml` file.
 See the **View repository details (console)** section of the [AWS CodeCommit User Guid](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-view-repository-details.html) for more information on how to vie the *Clone URL* for the repository.
 2. Create a news Git repository, by running the following command:
    ```bash
    rm -rf .git